• Share this on:

 Consumption of organic fruit and vegetable products has increased over the past decade.
 However, the relatively high inflation has recently put a hold on the growth of organic fruit and vegetable sales.
 For the next few years, the preference for locally produced organic fruit and vegetables will remain in place.
 Still, for foreign suppliers organic can be an interesting niche.

-As an indication of volumes, Figure 8 shows the number of organic-certified importers of FFV in the most important European countries.
+As an indication of volumes, Figure 8 shows the number of organic-certified importers of fresh fruit and vegetables(FFV) in the most important EU countries.

 Source: EU Commission database (July 2023)